 Part of the challenge with the physical layout of this housing community is that there is only one way to exit.
 This is the Santiago Canyon Road which was problematic during fire evacuation.
 With added residents, this will only increase the time to successfully move this population to safety.
 The long-term traffic impacts were not included in the draft, which may add several hundred vehicles traveling on this road daily.

 Regardless of this site’s ability to construct as many homes as proposed by the developer, Milan has been approved to construct six houses on the Mara Brandman Horse Arena.
 Each house will be situated on a one to 1.19 acre property, adjacent to the horse training facility.
 This is a desirable location for these amenities.
 The arena is directly across from the Sully Miller site.
-Residents have voiced their concerns that the plan that was approved on November 13, 2018 didn’t consider their opinions.
-It has been called a bargaining chip for the larger development plans.
-A formal response hasn’t been issued towards Milan.

-Sully-Miller Project Impact on Villa Park
+The Trails at Santiago Creek Project Impact on Villa Park